userfrosting/learn/16.advanced/03.application-lifecycle/docs.md

 At the base level of each Sprinkle, you may optionally define a bootstrapper class.
 The name of the class must be the same as the name of the Sprinkle directory, but in [StudlyCaps](https://laravel.com/api/5.2/Illuminate/Support/Str.html#method_studly).

+They are now basically implementations of Symfony's `EventSubscriberInterface`, allowing the class to hook into the UF application lifecycle.

 The initialization class must implement the `\UserFrosting\Sprinkle\Core\Initialize\Sprinkle` abstract class, in particular, the `init` method.
 UserFrosting's Sprinkle Manager will automatically run the code in `init` when it loads the Sprinkle.
 For example, the `Account` Sprinkle's initialization class looks like this:

 ```